What is the Law of Attraction?

 The honest version

-Strip away the marketing layer and the working claim is something like: the felt internal state a person spends most of their attention in tends, over time, to bias their perceptions, decisions and actions in directions that produce more of the same state.
-That is empirically defensible — it is roughly what cognitive psychology calls the negativity bias and confirmation bias rotated into spiritual vocabulary.
-The classical New Thought writers understood this; the popularisers often did not.
+Strip away the marketing layer and the working claim is something like this: the felt internal state a person spends most of their attention in tends, over time, to bias their perceptions, decisions and actions in directions that produce more of the same state.
+That is empirically defensible.
+It is roughly what cognitive psychology calls the negativity bias and confirmation bias, rotated into spiritual vocabulary.
+The classical New Thought§ writers understood this.
+The popularisers often did not.

 What it isn't

-The dishonest version — the think it and the cheque arrives version — is what serious teachers in the tradition have spent a hundred years pushing back against.
-Neville Goddard insisted that the practice is feeling the desired state as accomplished, not visualising the object; Joseph Murphy warned against the autosuggestion as wishful thinking trap; Wattles built his case around aligned action, not magical bypass.
+The dishonest version is the think it and the cheque arrives version.
+Serious teachers in the tradition have spent a hundred years pushing back against it.
+Neville Goddard§ insisted that the practice is feeling the desired state as accomplished, not visualising the object.
+Joseph Murphy§ warned against the autosuggestion as wishful thinking trap.
+Wattles built his case around aligned action, not magical bypass.
 Read the originals before reading anyone who came after them.

 Where to encounter it